9am Home Dora Pro Standing Desk Review: Is It Worth $1,400?

 Yes, I love the fact that the motors are covered for 10 years.

-This is significantly below par for a premium flagship desk (for contrast, UpDown Pro offers flat 10-year coverage on frames, motors, desktops and electronics).
+This is significantly below par for a premium flagship desk (for contrast, UpDown Pro offers flat 10-year coverage on frames, motors and electronics – and 5 years on desktops).

 Above: Single-piece legs look better in real life than in the photos.